Topdanmark/sonar-gosu-plugin/docs/README.md

 ## Suppress Warnings

-The plugin supports warning suppressing for the following Gosu types:
+The plugin supports warning suppression for the following Gosu types:
 - `class`;
 - `enhancement`;
 - `enum`;